 6- Changing Route on Returning from Prayer-place: Jabir ibn `Abdullah (may Allah be pleased with him) reported that: “the Prophet (peace be upon him) used to change his routes on the day of `Eid.”
 (Al-Bukhari)

-To know more about the ruling of i`tikaf for women at home, watch this interesting talk with Dr. Muhammad Salah.
+For more information about the validity of ablution after touching a woman, watch this short talk with Dr. Muhammad Salah.